-“At that time, I broach other screening options that are important, but were not a priority to them at the initial visit,” she explained.
+“At that time, I broach other screening options that are important, but were not a priority to them at the initial visit,” she said.

-Preventive care is important for everyone, no matter the age.
+Preventive care is important for everyone, no matter their age.

 “Preventive care is important to help prevent disease, catch at an early stage, or stop progression.
 This can help patients age with more strength and vigor.”